Skip to main content

 • Client credential management directly in the Admin database.

-• Deploy Admin API and replace with calls with calls to its implementation of the Ed-Fi Management API, which will be implemented in the Data Management Service.
+• Deploy Admin API and replace with calls to its implementation of the Ed-Fi Management API, which will be implemented in the Configuration Service in Ed-Fi API v8.

-Some of the functions may still work in the Data Management Service, depending on the final data storage design, but direct database integration is discouraged.
-Whenever possible, use the REST API to load or extract data.
-Doing so both prepares you for the Data Management Service and helps you ensure data integrity and security.
+While some database‑level access patterns may continue to work in Ed-Fi API v8, whenever possible, use the REST API to load or extract data.
+Doing so both prepares you for Ed-Fi API v8 and helps you ensure data integrity and security.

 You can work with your Ed-Fi liaison to build a plan for transitioning ahead of the 2028-2029 school year.